• Home

 How to perfectly time the cashew cream in this recipe

 So when I said the cashew cream was in “two parts” – I mean that you start the entire recipe by soaking the cashews first.
 They don’t have to soak for long, just for as long as it takes you to get the beans and the sage in the oven.
-After that, you drain the cashews, add the to a blender with the other cashew cream ingredients and blend!
+After that, drain the cashews, add them to a blender with the other cashew cream ingredients and blend!

 The cream will be lightly green, and so addicting you could eat it with a spoon.